rapidexp/jquery-h5form/jquery.h5form--laster/readme.txt

  * The controls of date and number will be extended in FireFox.

- * In addtiion to them in IE, the attribute of requied, spaceHolder and autoFocus and the validation of url, email and pattern will be all enabled.
+ * In addtiion to them in IE, the attribute of required, spaceHolder, autoFocus and novalidate and the validation of url, email and pattern will be all enabled.
    The error message will be balloon like other modern browsers.

  * As a result will not be anything in the Opera.

 These features are judged by whether or not the input element has there object.
 For future versions of browsers or for unknown browsers, they will be able to support nearly maintenance-free. *2

 And this will also fix all of the bug in IE on submit, and will allow you to use